 - Adventure and personal challenge

-- Creative enquiry and design applications
+- Creative inquiry and design application

 The co-curricular program is essential to student development as it provides a structure for experiences that reinforce the curriculum and extend student learning.